Michael Douglas: Philanthropy

 In a 2016 interview with Town & Country magazine, Douglas described his philanthropic giving as the "sprinkle approach".
-He has given to over 70 organizations including Memorial Sloan-Kettering, the hospital where he was treated for cancer.
+He has given to over 70 organizations including Memorial Sloan Kettering Cancer Center, the hospital where he was treated for cancer.
 Douglas is a benefactor and board member of the Perelman Performing Arts Center in New York City and a longstanding board member of the Eugene O'Neill Theater Center in Waterford, CT where he worked for three summers during college.
 He attended the ribbon-cutting opening ceremony in September 2023.
 He supports PEN America and has presented awards at the organization's annual galas.

-In 1999, Douglas funded the establishment of UC San Francisco's Michael Douglas Pediatric Brain Tumor Research Center.
+In 1999, Douglas funded the establishment of Michael Douglas Pediatric Brain Tumor Research Center at University of California, San Francisco.
 Douglas is a supporter of the Clinton Global Initiative, part of the Clinton Foundation.
 In 2023, Douglas voiced the opening film, "Keep Going!" shown at the opening event of the annual meeting.
 For 12 years, Douglas hosted the Michael Douglas and Friends Celebrity Golf Tournament, raising over $10 million for the Motion Picture & Television Fund.
 At UC Santa Barbara, he supports the Center for Film, Television, and New Media.
 He also founded and funds the Michael Douglas Foundation Visiting Artists Program for the Department of Theater and Dance.
 He serves on the Board of Trustees of The Douglas Foundation which has granted more than $118 million to organizations committed to providing more equitable access to education, healthcare, and the arts.
 The foundation was founded by his father and stepmother, Kirk and Anne Douglas, in 1964.